Scan time: 2-3 minutes / Read time: 3-5 minutes

 Hand back the favor.

-Maya replies to the recruiter: "I don't take freelance right now."
+Maya tells the recruiter: "I don't take freelance right now."

 She tells her cousin: "I can't take side projects this season."